Top 25 Crazy, Fun, and Unusual Things to Do in Paris

 But most importantly, keep an open mind and remember that unusual things might hide in the most popular, crowded, and visited places.
 After multiple visits to the French capital, I’ve uncovered hidden gems in the most unexpected places.

-To propel your creative search, here is my list of the 25 most crazy and unusual things to do in the French capital.
+To propel your creative search, here is my list of the top 25 fun, crazy, and unusual things to do in the French capital.

 Let’s explore!

-25 Cool, Crazy, and Unusual Things to Do in Paris
+25 Fun, Crazy, and Unusual Things to Do in Paris

-Jump directly to your favorite unusual things to do in Paris:
+Jump directly to your favorite unusual things to do in Paris using the table of contents below:

 1. The Wall of Love Mural: Celebrate Love at The Wall That Unites